moogrocker/moogrocker/README.md

 - **Frameworks**: FastAPI, Streamlit, Flask

 ## 🌍 Other Interests
-- Music Production: 12+ years of playing guitar, DJing, and producing.
+- **Music Production**: 12+ years of playing guitar, DJing, and producing.
-- Community Engagement: 9 years in Scouts (2 as a team leader), teaching and fundraising for educational projects in Madagascar.
+- **Community Engagement**: 9 years in Scouts (2 as a team leader), teaching and fundraising for educational projects in Madagascar.
-- Rugby: Played as a full-back for IE University Rugby Club.
+- **Rugby**: Played as a full-back for IE University Rugby Club.

 ## 📫 Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/arthur-dauchez-73034516b/)